 The type of the value of an element or attribute is specified by the key-word Type.
-The numerical ID of a property (attribute "pid") of a <part> opening tag for instance is an integer, which is a built-in type of XML standard.
+The numerical ID of a property (attribute "pid") of a <part> opening tag for instance is an 2integer, which is a built-in type of XML standard.

 The most common types are: